joshpom/ticket-purchasing-trends/findings.md

 ## Volume Is Up

 2026 is the highest year for single-game seats sold in every single day bucket.
-This represents a broad-based increase in demand, not a shift in when people buy.
+This represents the change in the Braves ticketing strategy and an increase in demand, not a shift in when people buy.
 Even the lower-volume windows (21+ days out) are up, meaning fans are buying more tickets at every lead time.

 ## Conversion Rates Are Improving